 Arch Linux: Install from AUR¶

-If you are running Arch Linux, you can install Mopidy using the python2-pyspotify package found in AUR.
+If you are running Arch Linux on x86 or x86_64, you can install pyspotify using the python2-pyspotify package found in AUR.

 To install pyspotify with all dependencies, run: